Tears and episiotomies have become common during childbirth, leaving many women to wonder if they’ll need one during natural birth.

 - Ask for a laxative to make passing stool easier until you heal.

-- Pour warm water over your perineum after using the toilet so as to keep it clean.
+- Pour warm water over your perineum after using the toilet to keep it clean.

-- Kegel exercises enhance blood circulation and aid the healing process.
+- Try Kegel exercises.
+They enhance blood circulation and aid the healing process.

-The most serious tear is a 4th-degree tear.
+The most serious tear is the 4th-degree tear.
 It may lead to anal incontinence in rare cases.
 Speak to your doctor or midwife if you are having trouble.